 Trucking Costs vs. Consumer Goods Costs (Minus Food and Energy)

-Savi combines a myriad of data streams, including sensor data with machine intelligence and proprietary algorithms to create actionable insights for optimization.
-And Savi Visibility delivers alerts to supply chain managers on route disruptions or delays, which can save time and reduce risk.
+Combine multiple data streams, from sensors, EDI and other sources, with machine intelligence and proprietary algorithms to create actionable insights for optimization.
+A platform that delivers alerts to supply chain managers on route disruptions or delay can save time and reduce risk.
 These benefits are particularly useful during an economic upswing since they can help shippers more easily meet deadlines and tighten inventories without understocking.

 Changes in the Economy